 - A. Grounds for Discipline.
 A member may be disciplined for any of the following reasons: - 1.
-Failure to comply with these Bylaws, the Code of Ethics of the Society, or any other rules or regulations of the Society; - 2.
+Failure to comply with the Society's Governing Documents; - 2.
 Conviction of a felony or other crime related to, or arising out of, the practice of medicine or involving moral turpitude; - 3.
 Limitation, probation, suspension, revocation, forfeiture or any action by any state, province or country of the member's right to practice medicine; - 4.
-Unauthorized use of the Society's name, logo, or other symbols on symposia advertisements, publications, stationery, printed material, websites, or in any other manner. - 5.
+Unauthorized use of the Society's name, logo, or other symbols on symposia advertisements, publications, stationery, printed material, websites, or in any other manner; - 5.
 Failure to reasonably cooperate with any disciplinary proceedings brought against the member; and - 6.
-Immoral, dishonorable, or unprofessional conduct considered by the Board, in its sole discretion, to be prejudicial to the best interests of, or inconsistent with, the purposes of the Society.

-B. Procedures.

-- 1. Charges against members for violations of the Society's Code of Ethics shall be submitted, addressed, and governed by the Society's Code of Ethics Disciplinary Procedures.
-All other charges against a member must be in writing, must be specific, and must either be signed and notarized by an individual complainant or initiated by the Board or its designee, and must comply with the policies and procedures adopted by the Board. - 2.
-Other than with respect to discipline arising out of a member's violation of the Society's Code of Ethics, discipline, which shall include, but not be limited to, censure, suspension, and expulsion, shall be by a two-thirds (2/3) majority of the Board, provided that a statement of the charges shall have been mailed by certified or overnight mail to the last recorded address of the member at least thirty (30) days before action is to be taken. - 3.
+Immoral, dishonorable, or unprofessional conduct considered by the Board, in its sole discretion, to be prejudicial to the best interests of, or inconsistent with, the purposes of the Society. - B. Procedures. - 1.
+Charges against members for violations of the Society's Code of Ethics shall be submitted, addressed, and governed by the Society's Code of Ethics Disciplinary Procedures.
+All other charges against a member must be in writing, must be specific, and must either be signed by an individual complainant, or initiated by the Board or its designee, and must comply with the policies and procedures adopted by the Board. - 2.
+Other than with respect to discipline arising out of a member's violation of the Society's Code of Ethics (which is governed by the Society's Code of Ethics Disciplinary Procedures), discipline, which shall include, but not be limited to, censure, suspension, and/or expulsion, shall be determined by the Board. - 3.
 The Board may adopt procedural rules governing matters related to discipline.